 Method: A systematic review using pre-defined search terms in PubMed, PsycInfo, Embase and CINAHL was conducted (Jan 1980-July 2023) conducted in Ireland.

-Results: From a total of 899 papers identified, 13 were included.
+Results: From a total of 204 papers identified, 18 were included.
 Significant variation in rates of SH was evident and largely attributable to methodological differences in studies.
-Limiting data to adolescent years (15-19), best estimates for overall lifetime rates of SH are 9%, with 6% SH past year.
-22% endorsed past year thoughts of SH, while 19-41% reported rates for SI.
-SH is typically higher in females, impulsive in nature, occurring in the home setting.
-Rates of help seeking and hospital presentations were low (8.5% of all SH), most often following an overdose and have increase over the years, most notably in the 10–14-year-old group.
+Limiting data to adolescent years (15-18), best estimates for overall lifetime rates of SH range from a low of 1.5% when rates of SH are reported based on 2-stage study design, to a high of 23%, where SH is limited to non-suicidal SH.
+22% endorsed past year thoughts of SH, while 19-41% reported rates for Suicidal ideation.
+SH is typically higher in females, impulsive in nature and occurring in the home setting.
+Whilst almost half of youth sought help before (43.7%) or after (49.8%) the SH episode, this was most often to a friend or family member.
+Rates of professional help seeking hospital presentations were low and prevalence rates varied from 2% -11.3% occurring most often following an overdose.
+Rates of hospital SH presentations among youth have increased over the years, most notably in the 10–14-year-old group.

-Conclusion: Given the frequent occurrence of SH among youth accompanied by low level of help seeking, it is imperative to ensure psychoeducation is delivered to families and peers.
-Robust studies using clear definitions of terms, separately capturing SH with and without suicidal intent, and distinguishing those occurring in the context of an mental illness are required to inform service developments.
-Access to out of hours community and specialist MH services are needed.
+Conclusion: Given the frequent occurrence of SH among youth accompanied by predominance of help-seeking via friends and family, it is imperative to ensure psychoeducation is delivered to families and peers.
+Robust studies using clear definitions of terms, separately capturing SH with and without suicidal intent, and distinguishing the context of a mental illness, are required to inform service developments.
+Out of hours community and specialist mental health services are essential. .

 Background:

 There have been dramatic increases in incidence and prevalence of self-harm (SH) in youth over time (King, 2020).
-Suicide is one of the main causes of death in this age group (UNICEF, 2021) and SH is one of the main risk factors (King, 2020)National (HSE, 2020) and international (WHO, 2021) policies have highlighted the importance of addressing this problem.
-Internationally, research has suggested self-harm (SH) behaviours occur in some 23% of adolescents (Gillies et al., 2018), and SH with suicidal intent in 6-8% (Lim et al., 2019).
-Ireland continues to have high rates of youth suicide (3.94/100,000) internationally (Glen et al., 2019) and it is associated with enormous personal, social and economic costs (Doran and Kinchin, 2020).
+Suicide is one of the main causes of death in this age group (UNICEF, 2021) and SH is one of the main risk factors (King, 2020).
+National (HSE, 2020) and international (WHO, 2021) policies have highlighted the importance of addressing this problem.
+Internationally, research has suggested SH behaviours occur in some 23% of adolescents (Gillies et al., 2018), and when co-occurring suicidal intent is considered , rates reduce to 6-8% (Lim et al., 2019).
+Ireland continues to have high rates of youth suicide (3.94/100,000) internationally (Glen et al., 2019) and it is associated with adverse psychological consequences for family, friends and communities as well as far reaching social and economic costs (Doran and Kinchin, 2020).